 K-12 Teacher Pay Is Part of the Attainment Conversation in Arizona

-By Richard Daniel
+By Dr. Richard Daniel

 Here at College Success Arizona we often talk about the importance of helping more young people in our state go to college and complete a high-value certificate or degree program.
 We focus on attainment because it represents a powerful way for Arizonans, their families, and their communities to increase their economic stability and mobility.
 Similarly, increased attainment drives the overall growth of Arizona’s economy and makes our workforce more competitive.